abhmul/InstallCUDA-Kerasv2/README.md

    * Click "Enter" to accept the default CUDA install path
    * Click "Enter to accept the default desktop menu shortcuts
    * Click "Enter" to do the default symbolic link creation between /usr/local/cuda-8.0 and /usr/local/cuda

+3. For the cuBLAS patch installation
+   * You'll have to hold "Enter" until you reach the end of the EULA, and then type "accept" (Does anyone actually read these things)
+   * Click "Enter" to accept the default CUDA install path

  The script will do one last reboot, so same deal as in Step 1.